KohheePeace/coderhackers/docs/the-complete-webdev-with-rails-2020/jquery-guide/play-with-jquery.md

-!!! abstract "Chapter Goals"
+---
+title: Play with jQuery
+---

+In this chapter, we are going to
   - Replace javascript with jQuery

+## Overview

 We learned in last chapter that jQuery is easy writing alternative of javascript.